Human Genome Analysis: Genetic Analysis of Multifactorial Diseases

 The target audience is ideally postdoctoral researchers and advanced graduate students who have real data to analyse.
 Applications from senior established investigators are usually not considered.
 We aim to accept the member of a research group who is most likely to actually be analysing the data and who is most likely to share their training with other members.
 This course is aimed at the non-statistically trained researcher rather than those with advanced training in statistics.

 The course tuition fees are subsidised by the Wellcome Trust for scientists based in non-commercial institutions anywhere in the world.
-This is a residential course, without exception, and there is a registration fee of £890 towards board and lodging for non-commercial applicants.
-The fee for commercial applicants is £3000.
+This is a residential course and there is a registration fee of £935 towards board and lodging for non-commercial applicants.
+The fee for commercial applicants is £3150.

-Limited bursaries are available for non-commercial applicants (50% of fee) and are subject to open competition.
+Limited bursaries are available for non-commercial applicants (up to 50% of fee) and are subject to open competition.